 Help Your Shy Dog Gain Confidence

-How to help a shy dog gain confidence and reduce his risk of biting!
+How to help a scared dog gain confidence – and reduce his risk of biting out of fear!

 Mickey is a dog who hides under the bed every time someone enters his house.
 Chula barks and slinks behind her person if a child approaches.
 When Josie is approached by men, she involuntarily urinates.